AMReX-Codes/amrex/Tools/C_mk/README.md

 The build system requires GNU `make` >= 3.81.

-Typically an application will have its own `GNUmakefile.
+Typically an application will have its own `GNUmakefile`.
 (See `Tutorials/HelloWorld_C/` for a simple example, or `Tutorials/AMR_Adv_C_v2/Exec/SingleVortex/` for a lightly more complicated example.)  `Make.defs` is included near the beginning, and